ReptilianRex6/Project-2/README.md

    - MSE: 724.08
    - RMSE: 26.91
    - R²: 0.729

 8. **`gradient_boosting.ipynb`**: Tests the dataset with a GradientBoostingRegressor model, tuning it to achieve the best performance.
 The final modeling results are:
    - MSE: 398.34
    - MAE: 13.66
    - R² Score: 0.851

-**(`model_output` folder)**
-9. **XGBoost.ipynb**: Tests the dataset with the XGBoost, with hyperparameter tuning it to achieve the best performance.
-Final results are:
-    - MSE: 400.07
-   - MAE: 14.86
-   - R² Score: 0.85
-**ETHAN PUT IN PATS MODEL FOLDER**
-11.  **LinearRegression.ipynb**: Tests the dataset with LinearRegression to establish a baseline.
-Results are:
-     - MSE: 0.351
-     - MAE: 17.69
-     - R² Score: 0.75

-## Instructions for Running the Notebooks
+### Instructions for Running the Notebooks
 To achieve the best results, follow these steps in order:
 1. Run all notebooks in the `Data_prep` folder sequentially (in the order described above Step-by-step) to generate and prepare the data set.
 2. Proceed with the `model_output` folder's notebooks, starting with `feature_selections.ipynb` to determine the features to be used.
 3. Use `new_dataset3.ipynb` to compile the final dataset with selected features.
 4. Finally, run the modeling notebooks (`random_forest_extended_data.ipynb` and `gradient_boosting.ipynb`) to train and evaluate the models.

+## Other Notebooks that explore model posibilities:
+- XGBoost folder/ **`XGBoost.ipynb`**: Tests the dataset with the XGBoost, with hyperparameter tuning it to achieve the best performance.
+Final results are:
+   - MSE: 400.07
+   - MAE: 14.86
+   - R² Score: 0.85

+- Kfolds Folder:
+   - Random Forest Cross Validation R^2: 0.8140286511015254
+   - Gradient Boosting Cross Validation R^2: 0.775168644462665

+- Data Prep And Model Evaluation.ipynb
+   - Includes another Random Forest Evaluation
+   - Has code from Matt Hergott that helped us shape the best model

 ## Conclusion
 This project employs a data-driven approach to predict baseball players' performance in terms of hits.
 By meticulously preparing data, selecting relevant features, and modeling using advanced regressor algorithms, we've developed a predictive framework that can be further tuned and enhanced for better accuracy.